magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 This component is a bit more complex.
 We define a prop, called `name`, which takes the name of the person to be greeted as a string.
 And in `data` we define the greeting we want to greet this person with.
-By default this is set to `'Hello'`.
+By default, this is set to `'Hello'`.

 If we passed the string `'Theodor'` to the prop, the message would then read: 'Hello Theodor'.